 New Order – ‘World In Motion’, 1990

-Until ‘Three Lions‘ came along, this was the benchmark for all football songs, and is still the favourite amongst many fans.
+Until ‘Three Lions’ came along, this was the benchmark for all football songs, and is still the favourite amongst many fans.
 New Order were the first genuinely respected act to pen the official England track, and what a job they did.
-Unlike virtually every other football song, ‘World In Motion‘ would have been a hit at any other time of the year, and is simply a great song in it’s own right.
-It is now best remembered for John Barnes doing a surprisingly decent, and now infamous rap – something which seemed impossible after Liverpool’s 1988 ‘Anfield Rap’.
+Unlike virtually every other football song, ‘World In Motion‘ would have been a hit at any other time of the year, and is quite simply a great song in its own right.
+It is now best remembered for John Barnes doing a surprisingly decent rap – a rare feat indeed when you remember his interesting contribution to Liverpool’s 1988 ‘Anfield Rap’.

-As with ‘Three Lions‘, the track launched England into one of their most successful campaigns ever, with Gazza looking un-stoppable and Sir Bobby guiding England through tight matches against Belgium and Cameroon.
-Then, the Germans came along in the semis and…we’ll leave it there.
+As with ‘Three Lions’, the track launched England into one of their most successful campaigns ever, with Gazza looking un-stoppable and Sir Bobby guiding England through tight matches against Belgium and Cameroon during the ’90 World Cup.
+Then the Germans came along in the semis and…we’ll leave it there.

 Fat Les – ‘Vindaloo’, 1998